gr33pp/BattleX/Writeups/BattleX_CTF_machine1.md

 ### TL; DR

 Exploit IDOR in a web app and get access to sensitive information, in this case, a SSH private key, encrypted with a weak password.
-Using that as access and exploiting lxd group got root access on this machine
+Using that as access and exploiting lxd group to get root access on this machine

 ### Solution Steps